Digital-Footprints-Lab/sql4transepi/README.md

 #### • Database query scripts
 All scripts named starting with `PG_querier` are for returning data in the database in response to queries that you build by providing flags.
 Arguments need to be provided to build your query.
 The query can be returned straight to the terminal (so can be piped to other commands), or can be sent to a CSV file.
 Queries can also return total spends or counts, rather than the data from the query itself.

-The `join` argument is used to combine records from the transaction table (which typically has minimal product details), with records in the product table (more comprehensive product information, for example from product scrapes or other sources of information.
+The `--join` argument is used to combine records from the transaction table (which typically has minimal product details), with records in the product table (more comprehensive product information, for example from product scrapes or other sources of information.

 The full arguments are: